Knowing When to Quit: A Principled Framework for Dynamic Abstention in LLM Reasoning: Experiments

 Next, we evaluate methods on the reward objective under no KL regularization, $J_0$.
 Our theoretical results predict that, given an oracle value function, dynamic value-thresholding dominates both the base policy without abstention (Proposition~\ref{prop:dom}) and input-only methods (Proposition~\ref{prop:dom_single_step}).
 A stronger result, that dynamic value-thresholding is optimal among all abstention-enabled policies (Proposition~\ref{prop:opt_no_reg}), additionally requires that the base policy is itself optimal under $\beta=0$.
 In practice, neither condition holds: we estimate the value function from data, and the base LLMs were trained with KL regularization and approximate optimization.
 Still, the results below provide empirical support for these predictions.

 A subtlety arises in this evaluation.
-The theoretical framework specifies $r_\bot$ as a threshold on the true value function, $V_0(x,y_{1:t},\pi)$, but in practice we threshold our estimate $\hat{V}_t$ at some threshold $T_\alpha$.
+Our framework specifies $r_\bot$ as a threshold on the true value function, $V_0(x,y_{1:t},\pi)$, but in practice we threshold our estimate $\hat{V}_t$ at some threshold $T_\alpha$.
 Because the estimate may be miscalibrated, $T_\alpha$ does not directly equal the effective $r_\bot$.
-The effective $r_\bot$ at threshold $T_\alpha$ is therefore the true probability of correctness at the point where abstention is triggered, which may differ from $T_\alpha$ when the estimator is miscalibrated.
-To address this, we note that for $\beta = 0$ and binary rewards, the true value function equals the probability of correctness: $V_0(x, y_{1:t}; \pi) = \mathbb{P}(r(x,y) = 1 \mid x, y_{1:t})$.
-Following this observation, we use isotonic regression to estimate the transformation from estimated values to true correctness probabilities.
+The effective $r_\bot$ at threshold $T_\alpha$ is the true probability of correctness at the point where abstention is triggered, which may differ from $T_\alpha$.
+To address this, we use isotonic regression to estimate the transformation from estimated values to true correctness probabilities.
 We apply this transformation on $T_\alpha$ to get a calibrated estimate of the effective $r_\bot$.
 We detail this methodology and the calibration analysis motivating it in Appendix~\ref{app:calibration}.

 \paragraph{Results.} Figure~\ref{fig:reward_recalibrated} plots estimated reward $\hat{J}$ against estimated $\hat{r}_\bot$ across abstention rates $\alpha \in \{0.02, 0.04, ..., 0.98\}$, comparing dynamic value-thresholding against all input-processing and fixed-position baselines.
-Consistent with Proposition~\ref{prop:dom}, the dynamic value-thresholding curve lies above the diagonal ($\hat{J} = \hat{r}_\bot$) across all settings.
-Dynamic value-thresholding also lies above all baselines at all operating points, consistent with Corollary~\ref{cor:no_early_abstention}.
+Consistent with Propositions~\ref{prop:dom}, \ref{prop:dom_single_step}, and \ref{prop:opt_no_reg} the dynamic value-thresholding curve lies above the diagonal ($\hat{J} = \hat{r}_\bot$), and all baselines across all settings.
 In Appendix~\ref{app:improvement}, we show that improvement over no-abstention grows with the abstention rate, supporting the intuition behind Proposition~\ref{prop:lipschitz}.